NVIDIA/NeMo/README.md

 #### 5.2.2.
 Predefined Configurations of T5 Models
 <a id="markdown-predefined-configurations-of-t5-models" name="predefined-configurations-of-t5-models"></a>

-We provide configuration files for two T5 model sizes: 220M and 3B parameters.
+We provide configuration files for five T5 model sizes: 220M, 3B, 11B, 23B, and 41B parameters.
 These configurations include carefully selected hyperparameters, which should be used as guidelines for any custom model configurations.
 The configuration files are provided in the `conf/training/t5` directory.
 The desired configuration can be chosen by selecting the training